Personal development requires action

 You actually are going to tailor your own set of activities and make that a daily habit.

-We divided the Personal Practice in three equally important components.
+I divided the Personal Practice into three equally important components.

 — Your body carries your brain, being fit is essential.